 Rajasthan is one of India’s most popular tourist destinations, and it isn’t hard to see why.
 The Land of Kings is bursting with lavish palaces, colossal forts, historic temples and other iconic sites.
-For first-time visitors (or repeat travellers who want to relive its charms), we’ve compiled a list of 10 quintessential Rajasthan landmarks to see during your next Indian getaway.
+For first-time visitors (or repeat travellers who want to relive its charms), we’ve compiled a list of 10 quintessential landmarks to see during your next trip to Rajasthan.

 1. Mehrangarh Fort